svalkiers/clusTCR/docs/help/faq.md

 ##  FAQ

-### Is *clusTCR* available for Windows users?
+### Is clusTCR available for Windows users?

-*clusTCR* relies upon the Faiss library, which is officially only supported for OSX and Linux.
-Windows users may install a [WSL](https://ubuntu.com/wsl) in order to properly run *clusTCR*.
+clusTCR relies upon the Faiss library, which is officially only supported for OSX and Linux.
+Windows users may install a [WSL](https://ubuntu.com/wsl) in order to properly run clusTCR.

 ### I wanna use the *clustcr-gpu* version, but I don't know if my device has the correct hardware requirements.
 Is there a way to check this?

-*clustcr-gpu* relies on the [Faiss library](https://github.com/facebookresearch/faiss), which on its turn relies on the cudatoolkit.Only specific GPUs with CUDA-compatibility can be used for *clusTCR*'s GPU function.
+*clustcr-gpu* relies on the [Faiss library](https://github.com/facebookresearch/faiss), which on its turn relies on the cudatoolkit.Only specific GPUs with CUDA-compatibility can be used for clusTCR's GPU function.
 First, you will need to find out which graphics hardware is available in your device.
 Depending on your OS, you will need to do one of the following things:

 #### > Linux